Virus Toll Nears 200,000 As UN Pushes For Global Vaccine Effort - UrduPoint

 Despite criticism from Trump, the governor of Georgia allowed some businesses, including nail salons and bowling alleys, to reopen on Friday, sparking both criticism and relief.

-The mayor of the state's capital Atlanta condemned the "irresponsible" move, telling ABC news: "There is nothing essential about going to a bowling alley or giving a manicure in the middle of a pandemic.
+The mayor of the state's capital Atlanta condemned the "irresponsible" move, telling ABC news: "There is nothing essential about going to a bowling alley or giving a manicure in the middle of a pandemic."
+In Michigan, Governor Gretchen Whitmer extended her stay-at-home order until May 15, but she eased some restrictions by allowing landscapers and bike mechanics to return to work, and ended prohibitions against golfing and motorboating.

-" But some in the city cherished the opportunity to re-engage with society.

-"I actually had a great time," beamed Tili Banks, 41, as she and a friend left a bowling alley.

-"I was just so happy to be out that I didn't even realize that I had these people's bowling shoes on when I walked outside." - Early stages - Global COVID-19 deaths have climbed past 195,000, according to an AFP tally, but new reported cases appear to have leveled off at about 80,000 a day.

-The unprecedented situation has left the world staring at its worst downturn since the Great Depression, and world leaders are trying to balance public health concerns with economic needs.
+- Lifting lockdown - The unprecedented situation has left the world staring at its worst downturn since the Great Depression, and world leaders are trying to balance public health concerns with economic need.

 Sri Lanka said it would lift a nationwide curfew on Monday after more than five weeks, as Belgium became the latest European nation to announce an easing from mid-May.